 I think the best recipes are the classics.
 Sure it’s fun to be creative and take a walk on the wild side with different ingredients, but it seems we always come back to the classics.
-This Banana Bread is one of them.
+This recipe for The Best Banana Bread is one of them.
 It is simple, yet mouth-watering delicious.

-The banana flavor is perfect, and not too overpowering.
+The banana flavor in this bread is perfect and not too overpowering.
 The texture is also awesome.
 It almost melts in your mouth!
 No joke.
 I also like that it’s baked in individual mini loaf pans.
 That way you can give it out as gifts (and so you won’t be tempted to eat it all yourself ) ha!

 - 3 cups all-purpose flour